terrysheng/azure-content-zhtw/articles/hdinsight-analyze-flight-delay-data.md

 		{
 		    Write-Host "`tThe HDInsight cluster, $hdinsightClusterName, exists.
 This cluster will be used to run the Hive job." -ForegroundColor Cyan

-		    #region - Retrieve the default storage account/container names of the cluster exists
+		    #region - Retrieve the default Storage account/container names if the cluster exists
 		    # The Hive job output will be stored in the default container.
 The
 		    # information is used to download a copy of the output file from
 		    # Blob storage to workstation for the validation purpose.